-Anal fistulas are common among those who have had an anal abscess.
+Anal fistula are common among those who have had an anal abscess.
 It develops between the skin and the muscular opening, anus, at the end of the digestive tract.
-Most of the fistulas occur as a result of the infection that starts in the anal gland which further causes an abscess.
+Most of the fistula occur as a result of the infection that starts in the anal gland which further causes an abscess.
 An anal fistula usually needs surgery for its treatment.

-These are types of fistulas depending on their location that include:
+These are types of fistula depending on their location that include: